Cooper-Wright/Obsidian-Notes/CM1301 Principles, Tools, and Techniques for Secure Software Engineering/Notes/Daniel/Spring Week 3 and 4/Code Reliability.md

 - *Separate normal and error handling code*
 - *Group and differentiate error types*

-***Definition: An event which occurs during the execution of aprogram that disrupts the normal flow of the program’s instructions (Oracle 2019)***
+***Definition: An event which occurs during the execution of a program that disrupts the normal flow of the program’s instructions (Oracle 2019)***

 ![[Pasted image 20240218150251.png]]